 Some users felt that the shoulder strap was a little too short to be effective.

-This high-capacity cooler can hold up to 100 cans.
+High-capacity cooler can hold up to 100 cans.
 When closed, it can function as a seat (supporting up to 250 pounds).
 The comfortable handles make it easy to transport while the leak-resistant channel drain works without the need for tilting the unit.

 While this model works well, it doesn't keep ice as long as advertised (5 days).